node-red-quantum/node-red-quantum.github.io/about.md

 people to benefit from the power of quantum computing, regardless of their experience with quantum or their goals - whether it be education, optimisation, or research.

-## What was Node-RED Quantum built from?
+## What Was Node-RED Quantum Built From?
 Node-RED Quantum is the product of combining two key technologies: Node-RED and Qiskit.

 [Node-RED](https://nodered.org/) is an open source, flow-based development environment which runs in the browser